cdelst/FitByte/README.md

 NOTE:

+YOU MUST HAVE EXACTLY THESE DEPENDENCIES INSTALLED FOR THE FITBIT API TO WORK PROPERLY

 requests-oauthlib = 1.1.0

 oauthlib = 2.1.0

 These package versions are required for the API to work correctly

 ## Built With

 * [Python](https://www.python.org) - Scripting
 * [Fitbit API](https://github.com/orcasgit/python-fitbit) - API
 * [gather_keys_oauth2.py](https://github.com/orcasgit/python-fitbit/blob/master/gather_keys_oauth2.py) - For Oauth2 Authentification
+* [pyfiglet](https://www.devdungeon.com/content/create-ascii-art-text-banners-python) - For Word Art On Launch

 ## Contributing